corkami/collisions/README.md

 <img alt='the Shattered paper using a colliding JPG in the authors' src=pics/shattereddoc1.png width=350/>
 <img alt='the Shattered paper using a colliding JPG in a figure' src=pics/shattereddoc2.png width=350/>

-*the Shattered paper using a colliding JPG in 2 places*
+*the Shattered paper using a colliding JPG in two places*

 **PDF collisions with MD5**